Marketing campaigns filled with flashy ads and clever catchphrases no longer have the same effect on consumers as before.

 One way customers can help promote your brand is through reviews.
 If you aren’t already actively seeking out reviews, it’s time to start.

 Reviews provide your brand with credibility, boost your reputation and play a critical factor in persuading customers to buy your product or service.
-Would you rather buy from a company who has dozens of reviews and high ratings, or from a company with no reviews or low ratings?
+Would you rather buy from a company that has dozens of reviews and high ratings or from a company with no reviews or low ratings?
 It’s a no-brainer.

-This can also help with SEO efforts and link building.
+This can also help with SEO efforts, link building, and other points in your SEO checklist.

 Customer service is a great way to ask for reviews.
 Your team can ask while wrapping up conversations in a chat box or in a follow-up email.
 Links for reviews should be readily available, easy to access, and of course given to the customer when they are in an optimistic mood about their experience.